Counterinsurgency: B. H. Liddell Hart

 Liddell Hart attributed the failure of counterinsurgencies to various causes.
 First, as pointed out in the Insurgency addendum to the second version of his book Strategy: The Indirect Approach, a popular insurgency has an inherent advantage over any occupying force.
-He showed as a prime example the French occupation of Spain during the Napoleonic wars.
-Whenever Spanish forces managed to constitute themselves into a regular fighting force, the superior French forces beat them every time.
+He showed as a prime example the French occupation of Spain during the Napoleonic Wars.
+Whenever Spanish forces managed to constitute themselves into a regular fighting force, the superior French forces beat them in the vast majority engagements.

 However, once dispersed and decentralized, the irregular nature of the rebel campaigns proved a decisive counter to French superiority on the battlefield.
 Napoleon's army had no means of effectively combating the rebels, and in the end, their strength and morale were so sapped that when Wellington was finally able to challenge French forces in the field, the French had almost no choice but to abandon the situation.

 Counterinsurgency efforts may be successful, especially when the insurgents are unpopular.
 The Philippine–American War, the Shining Path in Peru, and the Malayan Emergency have been the sites of failed insurgencies.

 Hart also points to the experiences of T. E. Lawrence and the Arab Revolt during World War I as another example of the power of the rebel/insurgent.
 Though the Ottomans often had advantages in manpower of more than 100 to 1, the Arabs' ability to materialize out of the desert, strike, and disappear again often left the Turks reeling and paralyzed, creating an opportunity for regular British forces to sweep in and finish the Turkish forces off.

 In both the preceding cases, the insurgents and rebel fighters were working in conjunction with or in a manner complementary to regular forces.
 Such was also the case with the French Resistance during World War II and the National Liberation Front during the Vietnam War.
 The strategy in these cases is for the irregular combatant to weaken and destabilize the enemy to such a degree that victory is easy or assured for the regular forces.
 However, in many modern rebellions, one does not see rebel fighters working in conjunction with regular forces.
 Rather, they are home-grown militias or imported fighters who have no unified goals or objectives save to expel the occupier.

 According to Liddell Hart, there are few effective counter-measures to this strategy.
 So long as the insurgency maintains popular support, it will retain all of its strategic advantages of mobility, invisibility, and legitimacy in its own eyes and the eyes of the people.
 So long as this is the situation, an insurgency essentially cannot be defeated by regular forces.